jinnyyang/competition-resistnace-trade-off-in-marine-bacterial-community/README.md

-# Trade-off between competition ability and resistance to top-down control in marine microbes
+# Trade-offs between competition ability and resistance to top-down control in marine microbes
 Datasets and R scripts of manuscript "Trade-off between competition ability and resistance to top-down control in marine microbes"

 This includes R code and data in the manuscript: Yang JW, et. al.(2023)"Trade-off between competition ability and resistance to top-down control in marine microbes"